emirkizilcim0/Seamless-Pass-AI-powered-Biometrics-Based-on-Face-and-Iris/README.md

 ### Dlib Model: iBUG dataset

-I got the dataset from https://ibug.doc.ic.ac.uk/resources/300-W/ which is an official site of iBUG dataset.
+I got the dataset from [iBUG Dataset](https://ibug.doc.ic.ac.uk/resources/300-W/) which is an official site of iBUG dataset.

 To train the Dlib facial landmark detection model, the iBUG 300-W dataset was used, which provides `.pts` files containing 68 (x, y) landmark coordinates for each face.
 These `.pts` files were parsed to extract the (x, y) tuples corresponding to the facial keypoints.
 Each image and its corresponding landmarks were then formatted into an XML structure compatible with Dlib’s training requirements.